 Additional support materials: Teacher guidance (includes “best-fit” answers), NHS services explained website and NHS Choose Well advice.

-Lesson 2: “Meet the Healthcare Professionals”
+Lesson 2: “Meet the Healthcare Workers”

 Starter: Roles in general practice webpage.